Key takeaways:

 - Ask happy clients for testimonials and positive reviews.
 You should also create a loyalty program that rewards client referrals with a discount or other incentive.

 Pro Tip: Not sure how to get clients for your cleaning business?
 Start small by building relationships with local businesses, then work your way up to the bigger clients over time.
-The more value you offer, the more good buzz you’ll get.
+The more value you offer, the better buzz you’ll get.

 4. Set transparent cleaning contract pricing